What is parametric insurance?

 Since Parametrix Insurance policies are event-based, and the event’s occurrence and duration are known, the payout is simply determined by the formula laid out in the policy, making the claims process straightforward and hassle-free.
 Payment is transferred to the insured company within days, allowing businesses to recover quickly.

-Parametric Insurance on the Rise
+Parametric insurance on the rise

 In the US alone, 9 out of 10 large businesses experience one network outage per year, while 69% suffered from two or more, resulting in losses topping $700 billion per year.
 The reliance on third-party IT service providers, and the subsequent financial damages that occur when an outage happens, highlight the need for business interruption insurance to be expanded.